Culture during the Cold War: Playground equipment

 Playground equipment constructed during the Cold War was intended to foster children's curiosity and excitement about the Space Race.
 It was installed in both Communist and non-Communist countries throughout the Cold War.

 Video games

+Games created during this time period often used a motif of nuclear war, as was the threat at that time.
+Some of the games listed have been made after the conclusion of the Cold War, but feature a central plot point around the Cold War.